Assassination of Sheikh Mujibur Rahman: Mujib-Bhutto's Pakistan-Bangladesh tour

-In February 1974, Sheikh Mujibur Rahman was invited to Rawalpindi, Pakistan, to attend the World Islamic Conference organized by the Prime Minister of Pakistan and political rival during the Liberation War, Zulfikar Ali Bhutto.
+In February 1974, Sheikh Mujibur Rahman was invited to Lahore, Pakistan, to attend the World Islamic Conference organized by the Prime Minister of Pakistan and political rival during the Liberation War, Zulfikar Ali Bhutto.
 Some prominent leaders of the Awami League, especially Tajuddin Ahmed, objected to Sheikh Mujib's visit because Pakistan had not yet recognized Bangladesh, but on 22 February, when Pakistan recognized Bangladesh, Mujib went on the visit.
 And on his way back, he invited Bhutto to visit Dhaka in return.
 Bhutto accepted the invitation and arrived in Bangladesh in late June 1974, According to Paresh Saha, there were so many people at the airport to see Bhutto that the police and security forces had to use batons to control the crowd.
 During the visit, Bhutto formally apologized for Pakistan's "criminal" actions in Bangladesh in 1971 and proposed that the Biharis in Bangladesh be taken back to Pakistan.
-At the end of the visit, Bhutto told reporters that her visit was a success and Mujib's talks were a failure.
+At the end of the visit, Bhutto told reporters that his visit was a success and Mujib's talks were a failure.
 According to Paresh Saha, Bhutto's covert claim of success in the visit was to secretly assist in the assassination of Sheikh Mujibur Rahman.